akiicat/MultiPaper-Container/README.md

 ## What is MultiPaper

 MultiPaper is a scalable minecraft server.
 [Here](https://github.com/PureGero/MultiPaper) is the repository.
+You can also download the MultiPaper Jar from [MultiPaper.io](https://multipaper.io/download.html)

 ## How to Use